GRAINS-CBOT wheat nears two-month peak on Ukraine crisis; corn hits June high

 "There is no way of knowing how the conflict between Russia and Ukraine will affect the flow of wheat out of the Black Sea region, but the trade is building risk premium into the wheat market just in case," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage in Iowa.
 "Some of that strength is spilling over into the corn market."

-Soybean futures also jumped as traders weighed mixed crop prospects in South America and signs of healthy demand for U.S. supplies.
-CBOT soy Sv1 rose 7-3/4 cents to $14.10-3/4 a bushel.
+In the soybean market, the most-active contract Sv1 settled up 4-1/4 cents at $14.07-1/4 a bushel.
+Futures rose as traders weighed mixed crop prospects in South America and signs of healthy demand for U.S. supplies.

-Argentine rains in recent weeks brought a "water bomb" to key farming areas in the northwest Buenos Aires province, the Rosario grains exchange said, after drought hit crops.
+Rains in recent weeks brought a "water bomb" to key farming areas in Argentina's northwest Buenos Aires province, the Rosario grains exchange said, after drought hit crops.

 GRAPHIC-How a Russian-Ukraine conflict might hit global markets